randomstring/WeasleyClock/README.md

 ![Weasley Clock Flow Diagram](https://raw.githubusercontent.com/randomstring/WeasleyClock/master/images/WeasleyClockDiagram.png)

-1. Track location of family members using [Life360](http://life360.com/).
+1. Track location of family members using the Apple iCloud integration in HomeAssistant.
 This service allows for real-time updates of each family member's location and speed.
-Life360 allows for naming of arbitrary geo-fenced areas.
-This is used for labling locations like school and work.
+HomeAssistant allows for naming of arbitrary geo-fenced areas.
+This is used for labeling locations like school and work.
+I might switch over to using Traccar at some point to get better reporting on movement.
+The initial implementation used life360, but they locked out any external access to their API, breaking the HomeAssistant integration.

 2. Use [Home Assistant](https://www.home-assistant.io/) as a clearing house for family member location and movement within and around